How to create a 2d game scene in Unity (Part 1)

 2. Set the Data format in the right panel to Unity - Texture2D sprite sheet

-3. We are going to use a background sprite sheet, and a character sprite sheet for our game.
+3. We are going to use a background sprite sheet and a character sprite sheet for our game.
+Set the Multipack parameter (in Advanced Settings) to Manual to support multiple sheets.

 To create smaller sprite sheets, set Size constraint to AnySize - but this will give you warnings in Unity about mipmap creation.
-I recommend that you use **POT (Power of 2) **whenever possible.
+We recommend that you use POT (Power of 2) whenever possible.

 Experiment with the packing by setting the Algorithm to Polygon.
 This algorithm is slower than MaxRects but allows you to pack more sprites on a single texture in many cases.

-Click Publish sprite sheet to generate and save your sprite sheet as “Background-sprites” and “Character-sprites”.
-You will get two files when you publish a sprite sheet.
-One will be an image file (.png) and the other will be a data file with .tpsheet extension.
+Click Publish sprite sheet to generate and save your sprite sheets as “Background-sprites” and “Character-sprites”.
+You will get two files for each sprite sheet.
+One will be an image file (.png) and the other will be the data file with .tpsheet extension.

 Sprite sheet preview